Saleha5602/CTS285/m2t1/README.md

 - pip install virtualenv
 - virtualenv venv
 - source venv/bin/activate
+- OR: source env/Scripts/activate
-now we have our "venv" environment, so we can install things in it. to turn it off:
+- (don't use "source" for windows, and it's \ not /) now we have our "venv" environment, so we can install things in it. to turn it off:
 - deactivate